 Learn more about tips for heart disease prevention.

-Heart Screenings at the University of Maryland Heart and Vascular Center
+Heart Screenings at the UM Heart and Vascular Center

 Undergoing regular heart screenings is one of the most effective ways you can help your heart.
 Starting in your 20s, you should undergo screenings for blood pressure, cholesterol and diabetes.
 Screenings are often no more invasive than a simple blood test.